 Do you keep your RV in the garage?
 If you do, then that's pretty cool.
 I, on the other hand, don't have a roof over my RV.
 So the best way I've found to keep my RV protected from the elements is to keep it covered with a quality RV cover.

-I've used the cover for a couple of weeks now and I have to say that I really like it and would recommend it for your RV.
+Having used this cover for a while I have to say that I really like it and would recommend it for your RV.
 Here's why:

 |Reflectors on the front/back|

 - It fits my RV better than my previous cover

 - The elastic in the front and rear hold it in place right away without having to tie it down